Fairy-Jeux/One/README.md

 # One
-One is a minecraft mod for 1.18.2, this mod add armors, tools, and other.
+One is a minecraft mod for 1.18.2, that add armors, tools, and other.